CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 Allas is a modern object storage system - it comes with _S3_ and _Swift_ interfaces on _CEPH_ storage.
 In practice, this means that instead of files, the data is stored as objects within buckets.
 A bucket is simply a container for objects that may also include metadata describing the bucket.

 In [OpenStack Horizon web interface](./using_allas/web_client.md){:target="_blank"} objects and buckets can be created, deleted or updated.
 Objects can be either private (accessible only by project members) or public (accessible by anyone from Internet).
 The command-line options are far more richer on managing metadata and accessing to the buckets and objects.
-Examples of how to use buckets and objects within Allas are available below.
+Examples of tools to use to manage buckets and objects within Allas are available in section [Protocols](./accessing_allas.md#protocols){:target="_blank"}.

 &nbsp;